Calpro35/Restaurants-Menu/README.md

 # Java
-Menu list for a restaurant application using Java - React -Postgresq
+Menu list for a restaurant application using Java -Postgresq